JustineLicuanan/sds-report-generation-system/README.md

 ### Version 0.7.8

+- I modified the side bar to be mobile and tablet view responsiveness.

+### Version 0.7.8

 - Added a two dropdown which is view and create on Announcements in `side-bar-menu.tsx` .
 - Added an Announcement page in admin.